-We will not tolerate or condone any form of exploitation and as such, have implemented both a Preventing Hidden Labour Exploitation Policy and a Forced Labour Policy.
+We will not tolerate or condone any form of exploitation and as such, have implemented both a Preventing Hidden Labour Exploitation Policy and a Forced Labour and Ethical Policy.
 This sets out the responsibilities of each individual within the business to identify and report any suspicions of potential cases of exploitation.
 All reports will be fully investigated and appropriate remedial actions taken.

 Procedures have been put in place to support internal employees in identifying potential hidden labour exploitation.

-Policies and procedures are developed by the Quality and Compliance Department alongside the relevant subject matter expert, and signed off at Director level.
+Policies and procedures are developed and reviewed regularly by the Quality and Compliance Department alongside the relevant subject matter expert, and signed off at Director level.

 Due Diligence and audits

 We understand that our biggest exposure to Modern Slavery is within the recruitment process and undertake to raise awareness within the business in order to identify any potential situations from the first instance.

 All sites / branches and 2nd tier suppliers are subject to due diligence checks in the form of compliance audits conducted by the Quality and Compliance Department.

 These audits assess compliance with the relevant legislation / regulations and are, amongst other things, intended to identify any Modern Slavery practices or areas of potential risk to the supply chain.
 Procedures are reviewed to eliminate risk and gain compliance across all business locations.